osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 	- Font color can be edited by clicking the font color button and selecting the desired color.
 	- Background color can be edited by clicking the background color button and selecting the desired color.

+### Diagram Context Adjustment
+Diagrams are associated with model elements.
+Moving a model element between packages or renaming it or any of its containers from the AADL text editor without using the *Rename Element* menu option will break its association with diagrams.

+When opening a diagram, the *Missing Diagram Context* dialog will appear if the graphical editor is unable to find the model element associated with a diagram for any reason.
+If the element has been previously renamed, select the new name for the element and select *OK*.

+### Restore Missing Diagram Elements{#sec:restore_missing_diagram_elements}
+If a a model element is renamed from the AADL text editor without using the *Rename Element* menu option, the diagram element may disappear from diagrams in which it appears.
+In such cases it is possible to restore the diagram elements using the following steps.
+Note: if the diagram is saved after the diagram elements disappears, it will not be possible to restore the missing diagram elements.

+1. Select *Edit->Restore Missing Diagram Elements*.
+A window containing diagram elements which have been removed from the diagram because the associated model element is missing will appear.
+2. Update the desired model references in the *New Reference* column.
+3. Select OK.
+The diagram elements will be restored.

 ## Diagram Layout
 The following sections describe the diagram layout capabilities of the graphical editor.